IIIF/cookbook-recipes/README.md

  * `tags` this is used in the recipe listing page and is currently uncontrolled and optional.
 It is shown on the [full list of recipes](https://iiif.io/api/cookbook/recipe/all/)
  * `summary` a short summary of the recipe.
 It is shown on the [full list of recipes](https://iiif.io/api/cookbook/recipe/all/)
  * `viewers` see further details below but this drives the Viewer Matrix
  * `topic` a controlled list of headings that are used on the viewer matrix.
-Allowed values are **Basic, Property, AV, Annotation or Geo-recipes**
+Allowed values are **Basic, Property, AV, Annotation or Geo-recipes**.
+A recipe must have one and only one topic.
  * `property` Include if the recipe is about a particular [IIIF Property](https://iiif.io/api/presentation/3.0/#3-resource-properties).
 This optional and multiple values are separate by commas.

 **Viewer Matrix**